n4kz/weaver/readme.md

 - `watch`      Restart all tasks in task group when one of watched files was modified.
 Optional
 - `timeout`    Timeout between SIGINT and SIGTERM for stop and restart commands.
 Defaults to 1000ms.
 Optional
 - `cwd`        Task group working directory.
 Defaults to path.
 Optional
+- `runtime`    Minimal runtime required for persistent task to be restarted after unclean exit

 # Logs